StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

 		"payload_encoding":"string"
 	}
 	```
-	- 135 is the channel number for HBO.
+	- In the above example, ``135`` is the channel number for HBO.
 You can add different applets like this for whatever channel you want and the only thing that you need to change is the the ``value`` node.
-	- You can also use custom commands like ``turn off the tv``, but you need to change the ``command`` node like in this example
+	- You can also use custom commands like ``turn off the tv``, but you need to change the ``command`` node like in this example:
 	```
 	{
 		"properties":{